rhizomik/BESDUI/Results/Rhizomer/README.md

 This task is not currently possible using Rhizomer because it does not provide a way to negate facet values.

-When this feature is implemented, these will be the interaction steps:

-1. Over Top Menu “ProductType” and click “Sheeny” from submenu.
-1. Click “Show values” for facet “Product Feature”.
-1. Check facet value “stroboscopes”.
-1. Type in the “Search Product Feature” input box “gadget”.
-1. Click “gadgeteers” from the input box autocomplete recommendations.
-1. **TODO** Mark that the “gadgeteers” value should NOT be present
-1. Set the left side of the slider for facet “Product Property Numeric1” to “300”.
-1. Set the right side of the slider for facet “Product Property Numeric3” to “400”.

 **Task 5**.
 [Find products matching two different sets of features](Benchmarks/5.md)

 It cannot be performed using Rhizomer because it currently does not support AND for facet value neither the union of different query patterns.